OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 Judgement has come to the plateau— to Holon, Jahzah and Mephaath,

 ## Jeremiah 48:22
-to Dibon, Nebo and Beth Diblathaim,
+to the cities of Dibon, Nebo and Beth Diblathaim,

 ## Jeremiah 48:23
 to the towns of Kiriathaim, Beth Gamul and Beth Meon,